certbot/certbot/docs/using.rst

 domain(s), and places the cert in the ``/etc/letsencrypt`` directory on your machine.
 The authenticator does not install the cert (it does not edit any of your server's configuration files to serve the obtained certificate).
 If you specify multiple domains to authenticate, they will all be listed in a single certificate.
-To obtain multiple seperate certificates you will need to run Certbot multiple times.
+To obtain multiple separate certificates you will need to run Certbot multiple times.

 Installers are Plugins used with the ``install`` command to install a cert.